Mostafa-SAID7/fullycommunity/SECURITY.md

 ### Recognition

+> [!TIP]
-We appreciate responsible disclosure!
-Contributors who report valid security issues will be:
+> We appreciate responsible disclosure!
+Contributors who report valid security issues will be recognized.

+**Benefits for Security Researchers:**

 - 🏆 Credited in our security acknowledgments (if desired)
 - 📜 Added to our Hall of Fame
-- 🎁 Eligible for swag (for critical/high severity)
+- 🎁 Eligible for swag (for critical/high severity issues)
+- 💼 Professional reference available upon request

 ---